abe33/customs/README.md

 * Rails >= 3.2.0
 * Cancan >= 1.6.7

-Feel free to fork & test with other configuration.
+I always try to work on the edge, feel free to fork & test with other configuration.

 ## Installation